cpez04/2881-MiniProject/extension1/README.md

 - QLoRA: pass `--load_in_4bit` (saves adapters only; no merge)
 - LoRA (full‑precision base): omit `--load_in_4bit` (merges adapters and saves a full model)

-For full testing, use LoRA.
+For full testing, use LoRA, so that the full model is uploaded to Hugging Face.
 For local tests, QLoRA can be faster.
 In addition, the script uploads models to hugging face, so model IDs should be changed depending on the user.

 ### Quick start (QLoRA, adapters only)
 ```bash